 Workshop Information Packet

-Listed below, are some website activities that relate to classifiying living things:
+Listed below, are some website activities and resources that relate to our exploration of balanced and unbalanced forces:

 What is a Force? -Even when we ask adults this question, we get some very interesting answers!

 What Forces Are Acting on You? -When an object is at rest, the forces are balanced.
 What does this statement really mean?
 This video does a fairly good job of explaining this.

 How Much Force is 1 Newton? -Although in the earlier grades, we do not get into the mathematical calculations of balanced & unbalanced forces, some of the online resources that I have found, do allow you to see how many Newtons of force you are applying in various simulations.
 Students will invariably ask, "What exactly is a Newton of force?"
 This video does a fairly good job of explaining what a Newton of Force really is!